-I am a DPhil Candidate in the Sociology Department at The University of Oxford.
-Previously, I completed her Masters of Science in Sociology at The University of Oxford in the 2020-2021 academic year.
-Prior to studying at Oxford, I completed my Bachelor of Arts, Honors with Distinction at Queen's University in Canada.
+I am a Doctoral Candidate in the Department of Sociology at the University of Oxford.
+Previously, I completed a Masters of Science (MSc) in Sociology at the University of Oxford (2020-2021).
+Prior to studying at Oxford, I completed my Bachelor of Arts, Honors with Distinction at Queen's University in Canada in Sociology and Psychology.

 I am from Toronto, Canada and have extensive experience working with and volunteering for Correctional Services Canada (CSC).
 Read more about how my experience with CSC inspired my current research here.